appins/jsCalc/README.md

 To enter number, just type a number and hit enter, to ender a command, just enter the word of the command.

-This project is similar to the FOURTH programming language
+This project is similar to the FORTH programming language

 Examples
 ```